-Justice Department, Abedin lawyers in talks to permit email search
+Justice Department seeks approval for email search

+Either way, government lawyers plan to seek a search warrant from a judge to conduct the search of the computer, the law enforcement officials said.

+The issue is complicated because the computer is considered to belong to Anthony Weiner, her estranged husband, and the case may raise spousal privilege legal protections for Abedin.

-Authorities have not yet sought a search warrant for the emails, law enforcement sources told CNN.
-Government lawyers hope to secure a search warrant to permit investigators to review thousands of emails on a computer Abedin shared with her estranged husband, Anthony Weiner, officials said.
+Government lawyers hope to secure the warrant to permit investigators to review thousands of emails on a computer Abedin shared with Weiner, officials said.

 The new search warrant is needed because the existing authorization, covered by a subpoena, related only to the ongoing investigation of Weiner, who is accused of having sexually explicit communications with an underage girl.

-Note: Correction: An earlier version of this story incorrectly stated that talks between the Department of Justice and Abedin's lawyers were underway.
-They are not.